Laser Glaucoma Treatment Prices in Australia – Complete Guide

 Public vs. Private Treatment in Australia

-• Public hospitals (Medicare): Often free or very low cost, but waiting lists can be long
+• Public hospitals (Medicare): Usually low-cost or fully covered but with longer waiting lists

-• Private clinics: Faster access, more choice of specialists, higher fees
+• Private clinics: Faster access, personalized service, and more surgeon options, though at higher fees

 Laser Glaucoma Treatment Clinics in Australia